RAQ: Relationship-Aware Graph Querying in Large Networks: Relationship-Aware Querying (RAQ)

-CGQ-tree allows us to quickly search edges that are similar to a query edge.
-Intuitively, we need to the follow a branch that is likely to lead to the best matching edge.
-Thus, starting from the root node, we prioritize all child nodes based on the distance of their MBRs to the query edge.
-The best child node is then chosen to explore next and the process is recursively applied till we reach a leaf node.
-The search procedure stops when all nodes that remain to be explored have a maximum possible similarity smaller than a target edge we have already found.
-In essence, we employ the \emph{best-first search} algorithm.
+We use Theorem~\ref{thm:ub} to search for the most similar edge to the query edge $e_q$ using the \emph{best-first} search.
+Specifically, starting from the root node, we prioritize all child nodes based on the distance of their MBRs to the query edge.
+The best child node is then chosen to explore next and the process is recursively applied till we reach a leaf node (MBR without a child).
+Once a leaf node is reached, we compute the similarity to all nodes in this MBR and retain the highest scoring one.
+The \emph{best-first} search procedure stops when all MBRs that remain to be explored have a maximum possible similarity smaller than the highest scoring target edge we have found till now.
 We discuss this more formally in Sec.~\ref{sec:query}.